jfrog/frogbot/docs/install-github.md

 ### 🔎 Scan pull requests

-Create a file named [frogbot-scan-pull-request.yml](templates/github-actions/frogbot-scan-pull-request.yml) with the content of the provided template.
+Create a file named `frogbot-scan-pull-request.yml` with the content of [this](templates/github-actions/frogbot-scan-pull-request.yml) template.
 This will allow Frogbot to scan pull requests for security issues when the pull requests are open, and before they are merged.

 ### 🛠️ Scanning repository branches and fixing issues

-Create a file named [frogbot-scan-repository.yml](templates/github-actions/frogbot-scan-repository.yml) with the content of the provided template.
+Create a file named `frogbot-scan-repository.yml` with the content of [this](templates/github-actions/frogbot-scan-repository.yml) template.
 This will make Frogbot open pull requests with fixes for security vulnerabilities found in the GitHub repository.